Skip to main content

 Tenant KMS (BYOK) Overview

 By default every KnoxCall tenant’s master key is wrapped by the platform’s own MASTER_KEY_B64.
 That’s strong isolation, but the wrapping key lives on KnoxCall’s infrastructure.
 Tenant KMS lets you go a step further: the wrapping key lives in your cloud account.
 KnoxCall is granted a narrow IAM permission to call Encrypt / Decrypt against that one key — nothing else.
 Revoke the grant and KnoxCall can no longer unwrap on the next cache miss.
-The tenant enters the sealed state within minutes.
+The tenant enters the sealed state on that next miss — up to one hour later, since the unwrapped master key is cached for one hour.

 How it differs from Operator KMS